blogdaren/PHPCreeper/README.md

 * [https://www.workerman.net](https://www.workerman.net)

 ## Donate
-If you you have found PHPCreeper valuable and benefit from it, I'm willing to accept donations from all sides.
+As a free worker, if you think [PHPCreeper](http://www.phpcreeper.com) is valuable to you and benefit from it, I'm willing to accept donations from all sides.
-The donation will continue to be used for the follow-up research, development and maintenance of PHPCreeper as well as the maintenance of the server.
 Thanks a lot.

 * By PayPal.me：[PHPCcreeper.paypal.me](https://paypal.me/phpcreeper)
 * By Alipay or Wechat：